swolegoal/resume/README.md

 ## Versions

 I am interested in applying for programming and UNIX/Linux/Mac/Windows system administration positions.
-As such I have written two resumes, one for each type of position:
+As such I have written multiple resumes, one for each type of position:
 - *`amr-resume-sysadmin.tex`:* for system administration positions
 - *`amr-resume-developer.tex`:* for software development positions
 - *`amr-resume-devops.tex`:* for DevOps positions.

+The developer and DevOps resumes are still in progress.
+They will be pushed to this repository upon their completion.

 ## Compiling
 If you have LaTeX installed, all you have to run is: